Best Delta 8 Products for Depression Reviewed (July 2023)

 If you’ve previously used regular THC, you can also use those dosages as a starting point.
 For example, if you normally take 10 mg delta-9 THC gummies, you can start with a 10 mg delta-8 gummy.

-Safety and Side Effects
+Safety & Side Effects

-There haven’t been many studies on delta-8 so we don’t know too much about its side effects.
+There haven’t been many studies on delta-8, so we don’t know too much about its side effects.

 Having said that, one of the only studies on the effects of delta-8 THC reported that it caused similar but weaker side effects to delta-9 THC, including dizziness, dry mouth, red eyes, and impaired memory (9).